Please ensure Javascript is enabled for purposes of website accessibility

 Silently Install an Update

-To silently install a monthly update, run the following command from the command line (assuming the update executable is in the current directory):
+Run the following from the command line (assuming the update executable is in the current directory):

 "Plant SCADA 2023 R2 Update <n>.exe" -sp/silent